gusaiani/elixir_style_guide/README_ptBR.md

 * <a name="dos-longos"></a>
-  Se você usar a sintaxe `do:` com funções, e o corpo da função tiver uma linha longa, coloque o `do:` em uma nova linha com mais um nível de indentação do que a linha anterior. function body is long, put the `do:` on a new line indented one level more than the previous line.
+  Se você usar a sintaxe `do:` com funções, e o corpo da função tiver uma linha longa, coloque o `do:` em uma nova linha com mais um nível de indentação do que a linha anterior.
   <sup>[[link](#dos-longos)]</sup>

   ```elixir